chapmanjacobd/iiab-image/README.md

 ## Misc

-For cross-arch install `qemu-user-static` on the host machine
+For cross-arch install `qemu-user-static` on the host machine (but it is slow--it is better to build arm64 images on arm64, etc)

 ---